pvande/yard-perl-plugin/README.md

  * Parse documentation comments
    * Provided the comment block is contiguous
    * Provided the comment block has no whitespace separation from the documented code
+ * Handle subroutine visibility
+   * Subroutines declared before a 'use namespace::clean' are marked private
+   * Subroutines named with a leading '_' are marked protected

 This module *won't*: